d-lynch95/Blue_Ocean_Travel/README.md

 IV.
 Epic 4 - Processing Payment
   - As a user, I would like to view my bookings before completing payment
   - As a user, I would like to process payment easily and efficiently
+  - As a user, I would like to receive an email confirming my purchase and payment confirmation

-IV.
-Epic 4 - Deployment Epic
+V. Epic 5 - Deployment Epic
   - As a developer, I need to deploy the project to heroku so that it is live for users

-V. Epic 5 - Documentation
+VI.
+Epic 6 - Documentation
   - Complete readme documentation